 Introduction

-PuTTY was developed for Windows as an open-source SSH and Telnet client, available outside Windows as well.
+PuTTY was developed for Windows as an open-source SSH and Telnet client, and it is also available outside Windows.
 Since it is open source, it has gained popularity among Linux users as well.

-PuTTY supports a wide range of protocols, including serial connection, rlogin, SFTP, SCP, Telnet and SSH.
+PuTTY supports many protocols, including serial connection, SFTP, SCP, Telnet, and SSH.

-This guide shows how to install PuTTY on Ubuntu.
+This guide explains how to install PuTTY on Ubuntu.

 Prerequisites